2014 Stanley Cup playoffs: (M1) Pittsburgh Penguins vs. (WC1) Columbus Blue Jackets

-The Pittsburgh Penguins finished first overall in the Metropolitan Division, earning 109 points.
-The Columbus Blue Jackets earned 93 points during the regular season, and entered the playoffs as the Eastern Conference's first wild card, making the post-season for the first time since 2009, and only the second time in the franchise's history.
+The Pittsburgh Penguins finished first in the Metropolitan Division, earning 109 points.
+The Columbus Blue Jackets earned 93 points during the regular season, and entered the playoffs as the Eastern Conference's first wild card, winning the tiebreaker over Detroit in regulation + overtime wins (38 to 34), making the post-season for the first time since 2009, and only the second time in the franchise's history.
 This was the first playoff meeting for these two teams.
 The Penguins won all five games in this year's regular season series.

-The Blue Jackets recorded their first ever playoff victories in team history, but the Penguins still managed to win the series in six games.
+The Blue Jackets recorded their first-ever playoff victories in team history, but the Penguins still managed to win the series in six games.
 The first five games in the series featured comebacks, including 3–1 leads evaporating into 4–3 losses in the first four games.
 In game one, Pittsburgh scored three unanswered goals, including Brandon Sutter's game winner 8:18 in the third period, to overcome a two-goal deficit to win, 4–3.
 Columbus then overcame a two-goal deficit in game two after Pittsburgh built their lead with Brian Gibbons scoring his first two playoff goals, including a short-handed one.
 Matt Calvert then scored both a short-handed goal and then the game-winner 1:10 into double overtime to give the Blue Jackets their first playoff victory in franchise history.
-Game three saw Brooks Orpik score his second ever playoff goal with less than 2 seconds remaining in the second period.
-The Blue Jackets would jump back up to a two-goal lead at the start of the third period, thanks to Cam Atkinson's first ever playoff goal.
+Game three saw Brooks Orpik score his second ever playoff goal with less than two seconds remaining in the second period.
+The Blue Jackets would jump back up to a two-goal lead at the start of the third period, thanks to Cam Atkinson's first-ever playoff goal.
 But the Penguins scored three goals in a span of 2:13 in the third period, including Jussi Jokinen's game-winner at 8:06, for another 4–3 win.
-The Blue Jackets then overcame a three-goal deficit in game four to record a fourth 4–3 contest in this series, with Brandon Dubinsky tying the game with 24 seconds left in regulation after Penguins goalie Marc-Andre Fleury mishandled the puck from behind his own net, allowing Ryan Johansen to fling the puck to a wide open Dubinsky.
+The Blue Jackets then overcame a three-goal deficit in game four to record a fourth 4–3 contest in this series, with Brandon Dubinsky tying the game with 24 seconds left in regulation after Penguins goaltender Marc-Andre Fleury mishandled the puck from behind his own net, allowing Ryan Johansen to fling the puck to a wide open Dubinsky.
 Nick Foligno then scored the game-winner at 2:49 into overtime, which gave the Blue Jackets their first home playoff victory in team history.
 But Fleury rebounded in game five, making 23 saves out of 24 shots in Pittsburgh's 3–1 win.
 Columbus lost despite spectacular play by Sergei Bobrovsky, who stopped 48 of 50 shots but did not receive the goal support needed to win.
 In game six, Evgeni Malkin's second career playoff hat trick helped the Penguins build a 4–0 lead, but they had to withstand a late comeback attempt by the Blue Jackets, who scored three unanswered goals in a span of five minutes late in the third period, to hold on to the 4–3 victory.